neha10gupta97/sendSMS_Python/README.md

 5. give variables this data in credential.py

-Then you are good to run the good :D
+Then you are good to run this python code :D